Omycron83/Website/academic.markdown

 ### Dual bachelor at TU-Berlin (WiSe 24/25 - SoSe 26)
 - Dual majoring in math and computer science at TU-Berlin (two independent Mono-Bachelor Programs)
-    - Math: Specialising in probability theory, stochastic optimization and machine learning
+    - Math: Specialising in probability theory, stochastic optimization, functional analysis and statistical learning

 ## Other experience:
 - None yet, but I'm always open :)